Murder of Tynesha Stewart: Investigation

-The trial
+Trial

-Jury selection for his trial began on September 29, 2008.
+Jury selection for Shepherd's trial began on September 29, 2008.
 During the trial, Shepherd's neighbor Dionne Whitaker remembered the smell as being "worse than the smell of singed hair or burning tires".
 When Whitaker asked Shepherd about the smell at the time, Shepherd answered it was "the spices".
 Quanell, who also testified as a witness, stated Shepherd told him, "They're going to kill me, man.
 They're going to give me the death penalty."
 Additionally, Stewart's younger sister called Shepherd "controlling", and expanded her statement by telling an incident where Shepherd physically shook Tynesha out of anger after she picked up a cell phone call.

 Shepherd's defense attorney, Chip Lewis, argued that Shepherd's constitutional right to a lawyer was violated since he had asked for one prior to confessing.
 He planned on the judge ruling that the confession was illegally retrieved and could not be used as evidence to convict Shepherd.
 However, the judge ruled that Shepherd had waived his rights thus allowing the jury to hear the confession.
 Lewis planned to indicate that the confession was retrieved illegally and the jurors could not use it as evidence to convict Shepherd.

 Shepherd was convicted of the crime on October 9, 2008, after jurors deliberated for four hours.
 He was given the maximum sentence of 99 years in prison and a $10,000 fine.
 During the punishment phase of the trial, Shepherd stated that he had murdered Stewart, after first pressuring her to reveal her new relationship at college.
-He claimed that she had refused to answer, grabbed a knife from a table and approached him with it in her hand; she swung at him with the knife and nicked his fingers.
-Afraid she was going to stab him again, Shepard claimed to have then grabbed her around the neck with one arm, while he tried to reach the knife with his other hand, then choked her to death out of anger.
+He claimed that she had refused to answer, grabbed a knife from a table, and approached him with it in her hand; she swung at him with the knife and nicked his fingers.
+Afraid she was going to stab him again, Shepherd claimed to have then grabbed her around the neck with one arm, while he tried to reach the knife with his other hand, then choked her to death out of anger.
 He later went to the hardware store to purchase a jigsaw.
 He undressed Stewart's body and dismembered it in his bathtub using the jigsaw and other tools.
 He barbecued her remains on two grills on his patio.